 - Refusal to comply with the disclosure requirements of the Securities Regulation Code and its Implementing Rules and Regulations.
-This disqualification shall be in effect as long as his refusal persists; - o Absence in more than fifty percent (50%) of all meetings, both regular and special, of the Board during his incumbency, or any twelve (12) month period during said incumbency, unless the absence is due to justifiable causes such as, illness, death in the immediate family or serious accident.
-This disqualification applies for the purposes of succeeding election; - Dismissal or termination for cause from directorship in another corporation covered by the Revised Code of Corporate Governance.
-This disqualification shall be in effect until he has cleared himself of any involvement in the cause that gave rise to his dismissal or termination;
+This disqualification shall be in effect as long as his refusal persists; - Absence in more than fifty percent (50%) of all meetings, both regular and special, of the Board during his incumbency, or any twelve (12) month period during said incumbency, unless the absence is due to justifiable causes such as, illness, death in the serious accident.
+This immediate family or the for purposes of disgualification applies succeeding election;

-- If the beneficial equity ownership of an independent director in the Corporation or its subsidiaries and affiliates exceeds two percent of its subscribed capital stock, he shall cease to be an independent director.
+- Dismissal or termination for cause from directorship in another corporation covered by the Revised Code of Corporate Governance.
+This disqualification shall be in effect until he has cleared himself of any involvement in the cause that gave rise to his dismissal or termination; - If the beneficial equity ownership of an independent director in the Corporation or its subsidiaries and affiliates exceeds two percent of its subscribed capital stock, he shall cease to be an independent director.
 The disqualification shall be lifted if the limit is later complied with; or - Conviction that has not yet become final referred to in the grounds for the permanent disqualification of directors.